A topic from the subject of Organic Chemistry in Chemistry.

 Spectroscopy Methods in Organic Chemistry

-• Ultraviolet-visible (UV-Vis) spectroscopy measures the absorption of ultraviolet and visible radiation by a compound.
-This information can be used to identify chromophores and to determine the electronic structure of a compound.
+• Ultraviolet-Visible (UV-Vis) Spectroscopy: Measures the absorption of ultraviolet and visible radiation by a compound.
+Absorption in this region is associated with electronic transitions, particularly those involving π electrons in conjugated systems.
+This information can be used to identify chromophores (groups that absorb light in the UV-Vis region) and determine the presence of conjugated double bonds or aromatic rings.

 Spectroscopy Methods in Organic Chemistry